-Founded in 1986, Bethesda has been making video games for more than thirty years.
+Founded in 1986, Bethesda has been making video games for over thirty years.
 As a publisher and a developer, their games have routinely found acclaim from fans and critics alike.
-To honor that history, we’re going to list some of the best Bethesda games of all time.
+To honor that history, we’ll list some of the best Bethesda games of all time.

 A handful of titles on this list will come from companies later acquired by Bethesda.
-If the publisher/developer has recently attempted to revive the franchise or released the game on new platforms, they’ll qualify.
+Additionally, they’ll qualify if the publisher/developer has recently attempted to revive the franchise or released the game on new platforms.

 There is no denying what Fallout Shelter is and isn’t.
 It’s a casual, light-hearted mobile game in the Fallout universe.
-Best played in short spurts, this is a great way to take a break for 30-60 minutes a day.
+Best played in short spurts, this is a great way to take a break for 30-60 minutes daily.

 The game was never meant to be played in marathon sessions.
 Those impatient to wait the five months before Fallout 4’s release were met with a sub-optimal experience.
 Again, as I said earlier, that’s not how you are meant you play Fallout Shelter.
-It’s a casual mobile game through and through and there’s not anything wrong with that.
+It’s a casual mobile game through and through, and there’s nothing wrong with that.

 Rage never met the incredibly lofty expectations the gaming world had for it.
 Many touted it as a hybrid between Borderlands and Fallout.
 In reality, the game played more like an outdoor version of DOOM.
 There’s nothing wrong with that at all.

 While it didn’t leave the same impact on the shooter genre as its predecessors, Rage still delivers.
-The satisfying combat we all know and love from an id Software came is still there.
-Level design is good enough to keep the player engaged.
+The satisfying combat we all know and love from an id Software game is still there.
+In addition, the level design is good enough to keep the player engaged.